woven-baker/test-cpp/module1/02_intro-to-cpp/02_06_variables/02_06_variables.en.md

 In this case, the variables are declared, but they aren't given a value.
 The values they hold are indeterminate and using them before assigning a value leads to **undefined behavior**.

->We will discuss udefined behavior later in this lesson.
+>We will discuss undefined behavior later in this lesson.

 ---
 ### Declaration with initialization